Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-backup-and-restore.md

 - The first secret you'll need is the database secret for the stack whose backups you are restoring.
 To find this, go to AWS Secrets Manager and look for the secret "*Stack Name* Database Secret."
 You'll need to provide the ARN to this secret in the stack create form for the new stack.

 - Additionally, there are some secrets stored in AWS Parameter Store.
 You will **not** need to dig these up.
-As long as you haven't gone in and deleted them manually, these secrets can be looked up automatically by providing the stack name and the stack region for the stack whose backup you are restoring from.
+As long as you haven't gone in and deleted them manually, these secrets can be looked up automatically by providing the stack name for the stack whose backup you are restoring from.
 You'll need to specify these values in the "Backup and Restore" section of the creation form.
 (Even if you've deleted the stack you are restoring the backups from.)

 Once you've filled these values out and create the stack it should be restored from the backup.
 It should behave identically to the original stack, except you will need to configure the "Server Settings" in the Admin console, which are not backed up. **Note**: if you perform a stack update on a stack that was restored from backup, it is critical you do **not** change the parameters under the "Restore from Backup" section -- leave them filled in and don't touch them!